purduesigbots/pros-docs/v5/api/cpp/adi.rst

 ================== ============================================================
  Value
 ================== ============================================================
- pros::E_ADI_POT_EDR                 Configures the potentiometer as the origonal potentiometer pros::E_ADI_ANALOG_OUT              Configures the potentiometer as the potentiometer
+ pros::E_ADI_POT_EDR                 Configures the potentiometer as the original potentiometer pros::E_ADI_ANALOG_OUT              Configures the potentiometer as the new potentiometer (potentiometer V2)
 ================== ============================================================

 Typedefs